nus-cs3281/2024/students/ckcherry23/observations.md

 **1.3 Generating documentation**

 date-fns uses TypeDoc to generate documentation for the project.
 I used [the offical TypeDoc docs](https://typedoc.org/guides/overview/) to understand its functionality.
-The project had a staging deployment for documentation, with content stored in Firebase.
 The documentation site generator created documentation based on the TSDoc comments deployed on Firebase.
 The TSDoc standard was used for documenting the code, akin to JavaDoc.
 Having worked with multiple TypeScript projects before, this was my first experience using a TypeScript documentation generator, and it was smooth.

 **1.4 Date manipulation in JavaScript**

-Exploring the history of date manipulation in JavaScript and its evolution over time was enlightening.
-I learned about various methods for date manipulation in JavaScript and compared date-fns with competing libraries like Moment.js and Day.js.
+Exploring the history of [date manipulation in JavaScript](https://medium.com/@vitorbritto/mastering-date-an-time-in-javascript-a4c12501aa6a) and its evolution over time was enlightening.
+I learned about various methods for date manipulation in JavaScript and compared date-fns with competing libraries like [Moment.js](https://momentjs.com/) and [Day.js](https://day.js.org/).

 Additionally, considering date-fns aims to improve Duration support, I explored the experimental ECMAScript [Temporal proposal](https://tc39.es/proposal-temporal/docs/duration.html) that seeks to provide native support for Durations in JavaScript.
 This proposal could potentially enhance duration functions without using our library, however, polyfills like these tend to be heavy, prompting date-fns to implement a lightweight solution as an interim API with a minimal subset of the Temporal proposal.